-If you ever get the chance to see Seinfeld perform live, you’ll notice there are nuance and calculation to his performance.
+If you ever get the chance to see Seinfeld perform live, you’ll notice there are nuances and calculations to his performance.
 Every word, the phrasing, the well-timed pauses are all carefully, yet naturally coordinated.

-With a website, it’s the subtle details that can take it to the next level.
-Animations and page transitions, considered microcopy, and streamlined navigation can all elevate the user experience.
+With a website, the subtle details can take it to the next level.
+Animations, page transitions, microcopy, and streamlined navigation can elevate the user experience.
 Bonus: Obsessive Testing.

 Bonus: Obsessive Testing